hall-of-angels/old-abyss-dotfiles/README.md

 These files are personally oriented and as such you will have to edit some files if you intend to use them yourself.
 Note: if any direcories specified do not exist for you, manually add them.
 Note: if you do not use xinit as your startup manager, you may want to look at my .xinitrc and copy some of the startup apps set.
+Note: you may also want to install the `gruvbox-material-gtk` and `gruvbox-material-icon` GTK and icon themes.

 ---